Saving Electricity home

 If you have a gas or oil heater you'll have to check with the manufacturer to see how much fuel it uses per minute, and with your fuel company to see how much that amount of fuel costs.

 Hi!
 I have radiant heat (in the ceilings) in my apartment.
 Last month's bill said I consumed over 907 kilowatt hours MORE than last month, and I was told this is because the weather was colder.
 I have two bedrooms, a living room and a tiny bathroom and kitchen, not much square footage.
 I always keep the heat on at 68 degrees; my room and the bathroom at 60.
 Can such an increase be possible?
 I'm very afraid of this month.
 My bill was never that high for December before.
 Any advice for people with electric heat?
 Note, my refrigerator is at least 25 years old.
-Many thanks for your advice! -- Carole Koudsi, Massachusetts, 1-01
+Many thanks for your advice! -- Carole Koudsi, Massachusetts

 Good question!
 First off, we can discount your refrigerator, because it's the same refrigerator you had last month.
 It may be inefficient, but it's not suddenly 907 kilowatt hours more inefficient this month.
 And it wouldn't use 907 kilowatt hours total for the whole month by itself, even if you had the door open 24/7.
 (Check out the How much your appliances use page.)
 If your refrigerator uses 700 watt-hours (the least efficient part of the range), and it ran continuously, it would use only 504 kWh a month (700 watts x 24 hours/day x 30 days).

-It would be helpful to know how many energy your heating system uses.
+It would be helpful to know how much energy your heating system uses.
 For two small bedrooms and a living area, let's make a ballpark guess at 6 kWh per hour.
-If you used 907 kWh EXTRA last month, then you used about 30 kWh extra per day.
+If you used 907 kWh extra last month, then you used about 30 kWh extra per day.
 At 6 kWh, that means your heater would have had to be on an average of 5 hours a day more than the previous month.
 (30 / 6).
 That's certainly possible as we head deeper into winter.

 Also see my general page about heating and heating costs.